With its vibrant city centre, cultural venues and access to first class learning; there is something to suit every lifestyle in Manchester.

 The UK’s second city with (1,257,000 jobs).
 Over 80% of FTSE 100 companies have a presence in Manchester, including Google, BBC, Adidas and Unilever.

-Manchester has the UK’s 2nd largest regional city economy at over £73 billion.* The economy is also predicted to grow by 6.5% in 2022 against a 10-year average of 3.4%.**
+Manchester has the UK’s 2nd largest regional city economy at over £73 billion.
+The economy grew by 3.6% in 2022 versus the national average of 3.1%.

 First-class educational hub

-Excellent transport links across the country and only 2 hours to London by train.
-The international airport situated 24 mins from the city centre, and flies to over 220 global destinations.
+Excellent transport links across the city via the metro system with over 99 stops.
+Brilliant connectivity across the country by train and only 2 hours to London.
+Manchester international airport is situated 24 minutes from the city centre, and flies to over 220 global destinations.

 A cultural hotbed

-Home to museums, galleries, music performing arts venues including Factory International – a world-class space for arts and culture.
+Home to museums, galleries, music venues and performing arts institutions, including Factory International – a world-class space for arts, music and culture.